- Green Dot Unlimited Card Review

-Green Dot is a giant prepaid card provider and innovator, that much is true.
-From being one of the most popular prepaid cards on the market, to their Reload @ the Register service, and MoneyPak reload pack, it's pretty hard not to have heard of them.
-The corporation is known for acquiring other prepaid card companies as well, such as Account Now, Ready Debit, Rush Card, and the Achieve Card.
-On the other hand, Green Dot has a less than stellar reputation when it comes to cardholders experience.
-So I didn't know what to make of their latest product, the Green Dot Unlimited card.
+Green Dot is a giant prepaid card provider and innovator.
+From having one of the most popular prepaid cards on the market, to creating services such as Reload @ the Register and MoneyPak , it's pretty hard not to have heard of the company.
+Green Dot corporation is also known for acquiring other prepaid card companies as well, such as Account Now & AchieveCard, Ready Debit and Rush Card.
+On the other hand, Green Dot has a less than stellar reputation when it comes to cardholders experience and handling customer complaints.

 Green Dot Unlimited Debit Card